 - 1. Exhibitors are to complete Public Fashion Revue Script Form and return to Extension Office by Saturday pre-judging day. - 2.
-Fashion Revue judging is a walk through; 4-Hers may model their outfits from 10:00 am 11:30 am on stage at Anderson County Jr/Sr High School.
+Fashion Revue judging is a walk through; 4-Hers may model their outfits from 8:30 am 10:30 am on stage at Anderson County Jr/Sr High School.
 After modeling, 4-Hers are to take all purple ribbon construction garments back to the clothing judge for selection of awards.
 4-Hers are to check with superintendent and learn if they were called back before they leave the building.
-At 11:45 am all 4-Hers who were called back must be dressed and ready to model for the selection of awards. - 3.
+At 11:00 am all 4-Hers who were called back must be dressed and ready to model for the selection of awards. - 3.
 Constructed garments Majority of outfit must be constructed and modeled by 4-H member who made the garment/outfit.
-Everything o which is commonly considered an outer garment must be constructed (vest, jacket, dress, skirt, pants, coat, etc.) A sweater, blouse or shirt that is not worn as an outer garment can be purchased or made. - 4.
-Buymanship.
-Majority of the outfit must be purchased (not borrowed) and modeled by the 4-Her or made by another individual for the 4-Her if the fabric and pattern were chosen by the 4-her.
+Everything of which is commonly considered an outer garment must be constructed (vest, jacket, dress, skirt, pants, coat, etc.) A sweater, blouse or shirt that is not worn as an outer garment can be purchased or made. - 4.
+Buymanship Majority of the outfit must be purchased (not borrowed) and modeled by the 4-Her or made by another individual for the 4-Her if the fabric and pattern were chosen by the 4-her.
 Everything which is commonly considered an outer garment must be purchased by the 4-Her or constructed by another person (vest, jacket, dress, skirt, pants, coat, etc.).

-- 1. Constructed garments.

-- 2. Purchased garments for girls.

-- 3. Purchased garments for boys.

-- 4. 4-Her not enrolled in a clothing project. (not eligible for State Fair)
+- 1. Constructed item, article, garment, or outfit 3 years or less in project - 2.
+Constructed item, article, garment, or outfit 4 or more years in project - 3.
+Purchased garment or outfit 3 years or less in project - 4.
+Purchased garment or outfit 4 or more years in project - 4-Her not enrolled in a clothing project. (not eligible for State Fair)

 Public Revue - will be held after the Anderson County Fair Parade at 8:00 pm in the livestock show arena.
 4-Hers modeling must be ready to line up at 7:50 pm.
+To receive fashion revue awards you must model at the public revue.

 Special awards in non-livestock projects will be given during the Fashion Revue.

-Fiber Arts - Dept. 19 Superintendents: Sandi Fritz
+Fiber Arts - Dept. 19